 Bear spray cannot be taken on airplanes or thrown in the trash.
-However, canisters can be recycled at park hotels, stores, visitor centers, backcountry offices, and ranger stations, as well as area camping stores, and the Bozeman airport.
+Canisters can be recycled in the park at hotel front desks, general stores, backcountry offices, and ranger stations; also at some area camping stores, and the Bozeman airport.